What's going on with the website?

 What is Strawberry Bricks?

 Strawberry Bricks was a timeline poster first printed in 1991 documenting "twenty-five years of progressive art rock".
 The internet was nascent in those days yet the project succeeded on a few levels, including going out of print.
-Fast-forward to 2000, and Strawberry Bricks reinvented itself on the world wide web at its home site www.strawberrybricks.com The book, published by print-on-demand publisher Lulu.com, first saw publication in late 2007.
+Fast-forward to 2000, and Strawberry Bricks reinvented itself on the world wide web at its home site www.strawberrybricks.com The book first edition of the book saw publication in 2007, the second edition in 2017 and the third edition in 2020.
 The basic tenant however still prevails: the document of a record collection.

 Okay, but what does "Strawberry Bricks" mean?